 VIII.
-E. Water Treatment: Backwash pond
+B.5.
+Water Treatment: Backwash pond

 The 1980 water system improvements included a backwash pond for the old Culligan plant.
-As the Culligan plant was expanded, the Town added second backwash pond.
+As the Culligan plant was expanded, the Town added a second backwash pond.
 When the plant capacity was again increased with the construction of the Siemens membrane plant in the 2008 timeframe, the two backwash ponds were merged into a single larger pond.
 However, there were times when the backwash pond would overflow and discharge.
 The Town needed to either secure a discharge permit and monitor the quality of the discharge or make it so the pond would not discharge.
 The Town opted to do the latter by installing a system where the settled water discharged to a sump with a pump, which recycles the backwash water to the pre-sedimentation ponds.
 The backwash pond at its current size and usage allows for settlement of most of solids before the water is cycled back to the treatment plant.
-There will come a time when the sediment will need to be removed for the backwash ponds to recover the planned capacity in the ponds.
-The Town should monitor sediment depth in the backwash pond and make arrangements to clean it when it is about a third full, perhaps in the next several years.
-When the treatment plant capacity is increased, that expansion should include additional backwash pond capacity.
+There will come a time when the sediment will need to be removed for the backwash pond and make arrangements to clean it when it is about a third full, perhaps in the next several years.
+When the treatment plant capacity.

 The backwash pond is not lined.
 Over the years the pond has silted in and likely is somewhat water tight.
 When removing sediment, the Town should be careful to not clean to the very bottom of the sediment and damage the seal.
 In the last few years, CDPHE has asked some communities to demonstrate that their backwash ponds are water tight or to install groundwater monitoring wells to confirm the backwash pond is not leaking.
-If this question comes up, the Town may want to install flow measuring equipment and do a mass balance on the water coming in versus the water going out.
+If this question comes up, the Town may want to install flow measuring equipment and do a mass balance on the water coming in versus the water going out of the backwash pond